danizdes/guitarsync/JOURNAL.md

 Okay update, i'm trying different options, and i've managed to make the application open but it's giving streamlit internal import issues.
 I'll try and fix this.

+PyInstaller is NOT working no matter what I do lmao.